CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

-tabix_      1.8            A generic indexer for tab-delimited genome position files bgzip       1.8            Part of the tabix package, bgzip is a block compression utility BcfTools_   1.8            Utilities for variant calling and manipulating VCFs and BCFs fastq-dump_ 2.8.1          An SRA Toolkit utility for fetching samples from NCBI SRA
+tabix_      1.8            A generic indexer for tab-delimited genome position files bgzip       1.8            Part of the tabix package, bgzip is a block compression utility BcfTools_   1.8            Utilities for variant calling and manipulating VCFs and BCFs
 =========== ============== ===============================================================

 Note: the versions above are tested and known to work together.
 Other versions may also work.